Fraunhofer-SIT/charra/README.md

 ### Building and Running in Docker on Raspberry Pi

-The CHARRA `Dockerfile` uses the official `tpm2software/tpm2-tss:` Docker image as a basis.
+The CHARRA `Dockerfile` uses the official [`tpm2software/tpm2-tss` Docker image](https://hub.docker.com/r/tpm2software/tpm2-tss) as a basis.
-This image is (at the moment) only available for the *amd64* architecture, not for ARM-based systems.
+This image is (at the time of writing this) only available for the *amd64* architecture, not for ARM-based systems.

-That is why on the Raspberry Pi this image must be created manually.
+That is why on the Raspberry Pi this Docker image must be created manually.
 This guide was tested on a Raspberry Pi 4 with 4 GiB RAM running [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) in version *buster*.

 *Side note: Even on such a powerful device like the Raspberry Pi 4 with 4 GiB of RAM the build process can take very long (1+ hours).*